 This goes beyond the (hopefully) obvious steps of bathing and using deodorant, which are important.
-You should also be respectful in how you approach her.
+You should also be respectful in how you approach them.

-When you ask her out, see what she's up for.
-Mention an activity, like going to a movie or a basketball game, and then ask her what she thinks about the idea.
+When you ask them out, see what they are up for.
+Mention an activity, like going to a movie or a basketball game, and then ask them what they think about the idea.
 “That way you’re letting her know how you feel and also considering her,” says Geraldine K. Piorkowski, PhD.

-If she doesn’t like your suggestion, throw out a different one.
-But if she gives you a hard no, take the hint.
+If they don’t like your suggestion, throw out a different one.
+But if they give you a hard no, take the hint.
 “Know when to back off,” Piorkowski says.
 “Most young women do not feel good about being pushed.”

 If you're feeling nervous, don't sweat it.
 “She’s as scared as you,” Kalish says.
-So do what you can to put her at ease.
-Look her in the eye.
+So do what you can to put them at ease.
+Look them in the eye.
 Smile.

 Remember, dating is all about talking.
-Talk to her.
-And more importantly, talk about her.
-If you’re chatty by nature, be sure to give her a chance to speak.
+Talk to them.
+And more importantly, talk about them.
+If you’re chatty by nature, be sure to give them a chance to speak.